 This facilitates ease of access as well as seamless sharing, thereby saving time and energy.

 Additionally, you can use various OCR tools to back up the old data on the cloud for ease of reference.
 However, cloud storage is not all peach.

-There is a downside to cloud storage too.
-As soon as you back your data to the cloud, you become vulnerable to cyber-attacks.
+There is a downside to cloud storage, too.
+As soon as you back up your data to the cloud, you become vulnerable to cyberattacks.
 This means that you can lose sensitive information in a matter of seconds.